 The eternal flame commemorating the 75th anniversary of the Holodomor (which crossed the whole globe) was received at the town Halls of Keighley and Bradford on 30 June 2008 by the respective Lord Mayors.
-Both authorities have now formally recognised this event as a genocide and Bradford Council subsequently agreed to place a new plaque in memory of the victims of Holodomor in the Mermorial gardens adjacent to City Hall in Bradford in November 2013, on the 80th anniversary of this Genocide.
+Both authorities have now formally recognised this event as a genocide and Bradford Council subsequently agreed to place a new plaque in memory of the victims of Holodomor in the Memorial Gardens adjacent to City Hall in Bradford in November 2013, on the 80th anniversary of this Genocide.

-Although, well integrated in the local community, the older generation along with the new generation of Ukrainians have not forgotten their roots and their culture and continue to ensure that these will be passed on to future generations.
+Although, well integrated in the local community, the older generation along with the new generation of Ukrainians have not forgotten their roots or their culture and continue to ensure that these will be passed on to future generations.

 1 thought on “History”